 Protecting people and the environment: At Baker Hughes, the health and safety of our employees is a top priority.
 We value the health and safety of our people and are dedicated to doing what's right to safeguard our employees, customers, communities, and the environment.
-We implement proactive programs to ensure safe and sustainable operations, meeting or exceeding global regulatory requirements.
+We implement proactive programs designed to ensure safe and sustainable operations, meeting or exceeding global regulatory requirements.

-Culture of Compliance: Integrity and compliance are foundational elements of our culture and business.
-Our Code of Conduct sets high expectations for ethical behavior, and our global ethics and compliance program is designed to prevent and detect any potential violations of law, our Code of Conduct, and other Company policies and procedures.
+Culture of Compliance: Integrity and compliance are foundational elements of our culture and business and serve to mitigate risk, foster a positive workplace culture and support long-term commercial success.
+We are committed to complying with all laws, regulations and ethical standards in letter and spirit.
+Integrity is a core value of Baker Hughes that is embodied throughout our global operations that creates an environment where doing the right thing is second nature.
+Our Code of Conduct sets high expectations for ethical behavior, and our global ethics and compliance program is designed to prevent and detect potential violations of law, our Code of Conduct, and other Company policies and procedures.